Y-Helios/y-helios.github.io/_pages/about.md

 # 💫 About Me

 My name is Han Yang.
-I am now a first-year graduate student at the Texas A&M University, fortunately advised by [Prof.Zhiyuan Yu](https://zhiyuanyu.org/).
+I am now a first-year Ph.D. student at the Texas A&M University, fortunately advised by [Prof.Zhiyuan Yu](https://zhiyuanyu.org/).

 I received my M.S. in Computer Science from the University of Virginia.
 Prior to that, I earned my B.Eng. in Cybersecurity from Sichuan University.